palautatan/ph142/midterm_2/review_slides.Rmd.md

 <u>Recipe for Poisson</u>
 1. Goals: We want to find a probability, these are all fine: greater/less/equal/combo
-2. The data are said to be normal or are assumed to be normal in the prompt
+2. Events occur independently.
+3. The rate at which events occur is constant.
+The rate cannot be higher in some intervals and lower in other intervals.
 3. **There are more assumptions, look for these at home.**

 Example